Skip to Content

 When to see a doctor

-Hearing loss that runs in families usually happens over time, but if you notice any sudden or big changes in your hearing, you should see a doctor right away.
+Hearing loss that runs in families tends to develop gradually, but if you notice any sudden or significant changes, it's best to see a doctor without delay.

-Finding and diagnosing hearing loss early is important for treating it.
-An audiologist can help you figure out what is wrong with your hearing and how bad it is.
-Your doctor will send you to them for a hearing test.
+Getting your hearing checked early makes it easier to find what can help.
+An audiologist can help you figure out what's happening with your hearing and how significant it is.
+Your doctor will refer you to them for a hearing test.

-Genetic testing may be recommended in some cases to find out which genes are causing the problem and how they work.
-This can help you find treatment options and, if you need them, get the support services that work for you.
+Genetic testing may be recommended by your GP or a genetics specialist in some cases, to find out which genes are involved and how they work.
+This can help identify what might help, and, if you need them, the support services that are right for you.

-There is no cure for hereditary hearing loss, but there are many treatments that can help you deal with the problem and make your life better:
+There's no cure for hereditary hearing loss, but there's a lot that can make everyday life easier:

-• Hearing aids make sounds louder and make it easier to hear in many different places.
+• Hearing aids make sounds louder and easier to follow in many different settings, and are fitted and fine-tuned in person by a qualified audiologist.

-• People with severe or profound hearing loss may be told to get cochlear implants.
-They go around parts of the ear that are broken and stimulate the auditory nerve.
+• People with severe or profound hearing loss may be offered cochlear implants, which work around the damaged parts of the ear to stimulate the auditory nerve directly.

-• Speech therapy can help people who lose their hearing at a young age communicate better.
+• Speech therapy can help people who lose their hearing at a young age communicate more easily.

 Living with hereditary hearing loss

-In the UK, organisations like RNID offer great access to support and advice for people and families affected by hereditary hearing loss.
+Everyday technology, from hearing aids to smartphones, can also make a big difference to how easily you communicate.
+In the UK, organisations like RNID offer helpful support and advice for people and families affected by hereditary hearing loss.

 Summary

-People with hereditary hearing loss can still live full lives with the right help, thanks to better hearing aids, cochlear implants, and other treatments.
+People with hereditary hearing loss can still live full lives with the right support, thanks to better hearing aids, cochlear implants, and other audiologist-led care.

 Why Choose Us?